 Wouldn’t it be nice if you could eat any food under the sun in any amount you wanted and maintain a ripped six-pack?

-It means we must follow a few undisputed truths if we want shred body fat and get lean.
+You see there are undisputed truths if you want to shred body fat and get lean.

 Truth #1: A Calorie Deficit is Imperative

 Above all else, a calorie deficit is needed to shred fat and get lean.

 There’s no way around this one.
 Energy balance is a physiological reality and cannot be circumvented.
 It doesn’t matter if you’re keto, carnivore, warrior, vegan, or you eat nothing but twigs.
 1 1.
 Hey, Twigarians are people too 😉 ×

 You will not lose fat if you eat more calories than you use, end of story.